Why some Shopify customers order then return constantly (and how to spot the pattern)

 How to spot them in your Shopify data (no tools required)

-- Net contribution: total spent - total refunded - (returns × average return cost)
+- Net contribution: total spent minus total refunded minus (returns × average return cost)

 Sort by 90-day return rate descending.
 Filter to customers with 3+ orders in the last 90 days.
-The top 20-30 customers on this list are your highest-risk cohort.
+The top 20 to 30 customers on the list are your highest-risk cohort.

 Open each customer's order history in Shopify Admin.
 You'll usually see one or more of the 5 patterns above.

-This exercise takes 1-2 hours the first time.
-Merchants are consistently shocked at the result — typically, the top 1% of customers by return count account for 30-50% of total refund dollars.
+The exercise takes 1 to 2 hours the first time.
+Merchants are consistently shocked at the result.
+The top 1% of customers by return count typically accounts for 30% to 50% of total refund dollars.

 What to do when you find them